Find out if Apia health insurance is right for you.

 Apia does excesses differentlyOnce again, Apia specialises in healthcare for seniors and can appreciate that you spend a lot more time with your doctor as you get older.
 Apia’s hospital policies carry just one yearly excess of either $250 or $500 (you decide).
 No matter how many times you go to hospital that year, you will not have to pay more than one excess.

-As mentioned above, Apia handles exclusions, waiting periods and excesses differently to most insurers, and in a way that seniors in particular can benefit from.
+As mentioned above, Apia handles exclusions, waiting periods and excesses differently to most funds, and in a way that seniors in particular can benefit from.
 In addition to this you can also tailor your policy to cost-effectively add specific types of cover without paying for benefits you’ll never use.

 - Apia keeps costs down by not offering any fertility and birthing services.
 No assisted reproductive services, no infertility investigations and no pregnancy or birth support.
 If you don’t need it, don’t pay for it.